Exabyte-io/api-examples/README.md

-# Exabyte RESTful API Examples
+# Exabyte API Examples

-This repository contains examples for performing most-common tasks in the Exabyte.io platform through its RESTful API.
-Examples are presented in [Jupyter Notebook](http://jupyter.org/) format.
+This repository contains examples for performing most common tasks in the Exabyte.io platform through its RESTful application programming interface (REST API).
+Examples are grouped together by domain (eg. "materials") and are presented in a self-documented format inside [Jupyter](http://jupyter.org/).
+[Navigate](examples/) to a notebook page inside this repository to view its content online.

-# Setup
+## Setup

+Follow the steps below in order to setup and view the Jupyter notebooks:

-1. Clone the repository.
+1. Clone repository:

     ```bash
     git clone git@github.com:Exabyte-io/exabyte-api-examples.git
     ```

-2. Install [virtualenv](https://virtualenv.pypa.io/en/stable/) using [pip](https://pip.pypa.io/en/stable/) if not already present.
+2. Install [virtualenv](https://virtualenv.pypa.io/en/stable/) using [pip](https://pip.pypa.io/en/stable/) if not already present:

     ```bash
     pip install virtualenv